replicatedhq/replicated-field-labs/instruqt/airgap-embedded/06-beginning-the-install/assignment.md

 In this lab we're using kURL to turn our air-gapped system into a single-node Kuberenetes cluster.
-Our installation begins by connecting to the air-gapped instane over SSH.
+Our installation begins by connecting to the air-gapped instance over SSH.
 From there we unpack the kURL bundle and run the included install script.
 When these steps are complete we'll be able to install our application into the cluster.